tarunmadhira/Head-pose__controlled_Robot/README.md

 ### What it does?

-The robot moves accordning to head direction detected by the laptop webcam.
+The robot moves accordning to head direction detected by the laptop webcam in real-time.

 The laptop webcam captures video frames and detects the user head-pose in each frame in terms of X, Y & Z coordinnates i.e pitch, rolll and yaw respectively.
 The head direction is then classified as up, down, left and right.